madrisan/hashicorp-vault-monitor/README.md

     -address http://127.0.0.1:8200 -token "39d2c714-6dce-6d96-513f-4cb250bf7fe8" \
     -field foo secret/data/mysecret
 ```

+The `-output=nagios` switch must be added as usual to enable the compliance with Nagios.

 Note that you should replace `39d2c7...` with the generated *Root token* from
 your output.